SYwaves/lazy-cmyk-to-rgb/README.md

 Which incorrectly maps the smaller CMYK gamut 1:1 with the larger RGB gamut, typically resulting in conversion into colors that the original CMYK format can not actually display.

-This is not meant for any sort of serious work, as accuracy cannot be achieved without an ICC profile.
+This is not meant for any sort of serious work, as accuracy cannot be achieved without an ICC profile - This emulates a CMYK US Web Coated (SWOP) v2 to sRGB  conversion.